open-feature/spec/specification/sections/01-flag-evaluation.md

 OpenFeature.setProvider(new MyProvider());
 ```

+The example above sets the default provider.
-This provider is used if a client is not bound to a specific provider through its name.
+This provider is used if a client is not bound to a specific provider through its [namespace](../glossary.md#namespace).

 See [provider](./02-providers.md), [creating clients](#creating-clients).